greg-raven/Department-21/_drafts/funnies.md

 The sweet child replied, "Oh, that's easy!
 It's the holiday in November when everyone gets together, eats turkey, and are thankful."

-"Wrong!," replied the teacher, and proceeded to choose a second child to answer the same question, "What is Easter?"
+"Wrong!", replied the teacher, and proceeded to choose a second child to answer the same question, "What is Easter?"

 The second child replied, "Easter is the holiday in December when we put up a nice tree, exchange presents, and celebrate the birth of Jesus."